 Certain branded tents and stages inside the venue are graced with the most precious of festival rarities: air-conditioning.
 Head to the Bonnaroo Cinema, where movies and television are screened and cold air is blasted.
 Visit Snake & Jake’s Christmas Club Barn, where you can sip on cocktails and cool off.

 Though it’s been evolving over the years, Bonnaroo is still one of the most “hippie”-minded festivals of the bunch.
 Attendees are all about good vibes, sharing, and having a good time.
-Make friends with those camping around you, when you’re waiting in lines, and when you’re packing in to get to the front of your favorite band’s set.
+Make friends with those camping around you, when you’re waiting in lines, and when you’re packing in to get to the front of your favourite band’s set.
 It will pay off in dividends.

 What, you aren’t accustomed to seeing people wearing nothing but a smile and a sparkly cape?
 You find that fairy costume complete with wings and pouch of fairy dust surprising?
 Well, get ready for it.
 Bonnaroo attendees tend to throw caution to the wind, so you'd best put that guard down and let your freak flag fly.